 Growth and innovation are the mantras in just about all companies, but what kind of growth is “good” growth, sustainable growth?
 And what are the keys to it?
-We found some insights in a new Inc. research study of more than 100,000 U.S. midmarket businesses.
+We found some insights in an Inc. research study of more than 100,000 U.S. midmarket businesses.

 Called “The Build 100,” the study first identified companies that consistently grew their employee base for five years in a row starting in 2007, and then analyzed a subset of them to find out what made them tick.
 (The research focused on head count over revenue as a starting point, because that indicator was more predictive of future sustained growth.)